ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 5, and the notion of stopping everything to go back to old chapters was just dreadful.

+As an aside here, it's worth mentioning the power dynamics of the author and publisher.
+In my situation, Packt essentially provided no money upfront, a quite meager advance on the completion of the entire book, and was essentially relying on my good graces to finish the thing.
+Although technically they could take my partially finished work and have another author pick it up mid-stream if our relationship truly went south, the practical logistics of them being able to actually go through with that would have been very difficult.

+My intuition is that many book projects similarly set up to mine fail midway through the process due to external constraints or pressures.
+Put another way, if something came up on my end, there was really no way for my publisher to force me to finish.
+And, once I was over halfway through my first draft of the book, the publisher had strong incentives to see me complete it.

+So, when I pushed back on the new editor's extensive rewrite proposal, Packt was quite amenable and the editor backed down pretty easily.

-Instead, I proposed that we cut the planned Appendix (a survey of related technologies to by book's core subject matter).
+To help with the overall size of the book, I proposed that we cut the planned Appendix (a survey of related technologies to by book's core subject matter) instead of revising existing chapters.
 The Appendix was already going to be a pain to research and write, and figured offering it up as a "sacrifice" to reclaim page count would be the best way to speed things along.

-My publisher and new editor pretty easily backed down and accepted my new proposal.

-* Publisher has strong incentive to comply.